ralphwetzel/theonionbox/README.md

 16:09:12.153 Press Ctrl-C to quit!
 ```

-At that stage, open a webbrowser from the PIXEL desktop and connect to your _Box_ at the given address (here: `http://127.0.0.1:8080`).
+At that stage, open a webbrowser from the PIXEL desktop and connect to your box at the given address (here: `http://127.0.0.1:8080`).

 It is yet very likely, that you'll receive an error message like this one:
 <p  align="center"><img src='docs/images/connectionerror.png' width='80%'></p>

 Don't be disappointed!
-As your _Box_ explained during it's launch procedure, it is
+As your box explained during it's launch procedure, it is
 ```
 16:09:07.695 Running with permissions of user 'pi'.
 ```
 Very likely your Tor node yet was (e.g. by default) configured to guard the access to it's `ControlPort` by `CookieAuthentication`.
-As user `pi` (in common scenarios) has no permission to read this cookie, your _Box_ fails to authenticate against your Tor node - and has to issue a Connection Error.
+As user `pi` (in common scenarios) has no permission to read this cookie, your box fails to authenticate against your Tor node - and has to issue a Connection Error.
-To compensate for that error and to comply with the Tor configuration setting, just launch your _Box_ with the same user that owns & controls your Tor node - which on Debian like systems usually is `debian-tor`:
+To compensate for that error and to comply with the Tor configuration setting, just launch your box with the same user that owns & controls your Tor node - which on Debian like systems usually is `debian-tor`:

-> Remember: To stop the operation of your Box, press `Ctrl-C`!
+> Remember: To stop the operation of your box, press `Ctrl-C`!
 ```
 (theonionbox) ~/theonionbox $ sudo -u debian-tor ./bin/theonionbox
 ```
-> Please note that you now have to state the full path - either relative or absolute - to [_The Box Launcher_](#verification-of-the-installation) script (`theonionbox`) to run the _Box_!
+> Please note that you now have to state the full path - either relative or absolute - to [_The Box Launcher_](#verification-of-the-installation) script (`theonionbox`) to run the box!
 For our scenario, I've chosen to use the relative path of `./bin/theonionbox`!

 ```
 [...]